dead-man/RedditAggregator/README.txt

 - application hangs up when network interface is turned of during operation
 - logging system crashes the application when no free space left on a disk. see (1)
 - application crashes when network cable is pulled off during operation. see (2)
-- links cointaining unicode crashes application (current workaround: ascii encoding: no crash, but link is unusable). see (3)
+- links and post titles cointaining unicode crashes application (current workaround: ascii encoding: no crash, but link is unusable). see (3)
 - application crashes during some of network problems. conditions for error reproduction should be further examined. see (4)